theadam/binderize/README.md

 import { ... } from 'binderize/modifiers'
 ```

-These are expirimental, and I am not sure how useful they will be.
+These are experimental, and I am not sure how useful they will be.
 Any ideas are welcome!

 #### maybe
-Allows a function to not be called then the payload is null or undefined
+Allows a function to not be called when the payload is null or undefined to avoid exceptions

 ```javascript
 const upcase = x => x.toUpperCase();